 Hello Fellow Readers,

-Unlike other opportunistic plants like wisteria and poison ivy vines here and kudzu smothering trees in the South, moss and lichen cause no harm.
-They’re merely seeking a structure to call home such as trunks, branches, rocks, even furniture where moisture and shade are plentiful.
-In fact, living hosts benefit from lichen and moss’s added barrier of protection.
+Other opportunistic plants like wisteria, poison ivy vines, and kudzu smother trees, but moss and lichen cause no harm.
+They’re merely seeking a structure to call home, such as trunks, branches, rocks, even furniture where moisture and shade are plentiful.
+Living hosts benefit from lichen and moss’s added barrier of protection.

 For those of you that feel these natural fuzzy organisms compete with the beauty of the bark, last week’s water-only power washing technique at a low PSI may work, but only when the tree is dormant after the leaves drop.
-And be extra careful not to damage the bark which would encourage pathogens and other opportunistic campers that aren’t self-sufficient or as beautiful as moss and lichen.
-Garden Dilemmas?
-AskMaryStone@gmail.com
+And be extra careful not to damage the bark, which would encourage pathogens and other opportunistic campers that aren’t self-sufficient or as beautiful as moss and lichen.